 Education System: Average Schools and Limited Higher Education

 In addition, higher education opportunities are limited in Temecula.
-If you’re looking to further your own education or your child’s, you may need to explore options outside of the city.
+If you’re looking to further your education or your child’s, you may need to explore options outside of the city.

 Overall, while the education system in Temecula may be suitable for some families, those seeking exceptional schools or ample higher education opportunities may want to consider other areas.